mxpierced/mxpierced/README.md

 names r pierce or knives.

-20 yo freakshow. fictionkin, c+h freely
+20 yo freakshow. fictionkin, c+h freely idm

 subspace + pest permashift. you have been WARNED!!!!!!!!!